On this page:

 Signage about these requirements is available here.
 Businesses may choose to post these signs.
 Masks required English French

 Should I wear a mask?
 Information about assessing my risk.

-There is still significant Omicron transmission in the North and in Timiskaming, so we all need to continue to be cautious.
 Now that masks are no longer mandatory, personal risk assessments are important to figure out whether you should continue to wear a mask.
 We ask that everyone be COVID kind and respectful of others’ choices.

 You may want to continue wearing a mask if: